 The power supply's controls and indicators are shown in Figure 3-1 and are described in Table 3-1.
-Note that the front panel controls are identical for Agilent Models 6621A-6624A, and 6627A, except for the number of OUTPUT annunciators (number 3 in Figure 3-1).
-The Agilent Model 6624A, shown in Figure 3-1, has four outputs (as does the Agilent 6627A), Agilent Models 6621A and 6622A each have two outputs, and Agilent Model 6623A has three outputs.
+Note that the front panel controls are identical for all models except for the number of OUTPUT annunciators (number 3 in Figure 3-1).

+Figure 3-1.
+Agilent 6626A Front Panel